salomax/octus-test/README.md

 * You can use any library that is available in maven central
 * Extra points will be awards for a complete solution that uses token based authentication

-> The backend is a multi-layer application exposes its features by a REST API.
+> The backend is a multi-layer application and it exposes its features by a REST API.
 >
 > It is composed of:
 >   - Spring MVC